Detecting ALP wiggles at TeV energies: Detecting ALP wiggles from with CTA

 In order to more clearly quantify the differences between the statistical methods used in Figs.~\ref{fig:TS_PKS} and~\ref{fig:TS_spec_PKS}, we list in Tab.~\ref{tab:C95_PKS} the probability that a signal is detected with a confidence level of $2\sigma$, denoted as $C_\mathrm{95}$, for the various magnetic field scenarios considered.
 From these values, we conclude that the use of the discrete power spectrum leads to better detection prospects compared to a standard irregularity search in the energy spectrum, especially for low observation times.
 Note, however, that the search for irregularities will depend on the binning, and can thus be improved.
 On the flip side, the optimal windowing function for the power spectrum will depend on the ALP coupling and the magnetic field strength.
 There is, in any case, a clear advantage of using the discrete power spectrum compared to a standard search for residual: While a high $\chi^2$ value merely indicates that the data are more irregular than expected, a signal in the discrete power spectrum is a clear indication that the data have wiggles with the same energy dependence as expected for photon-ALP oscillations.

 {

 }

-In this work, we have thus far considered an optimistic value for the intergalactic magnetic field, $B_\mathrm{rms} = 5\times 10^{-9}$\,G, and a coupling which is on the verge of being excluded for $m_a\gtrsim 10^{-11}$\,eV, $g_{a\gamma}=10^{-20}\unit{GeV^{-2}}$.
+In this section, we have considered an optimistic value for the intergalactic magnetic field, $B_\mathrm{rms} = 5\times 10^{-9}$\,G, and an excluded coupling strength, $g_{a\gamma}=10^{-11}\unit{GeV^{-1}}$.
 It is thus useful to check to what extent the detectability worsens when the magnetic field strength is decreased\footnote{ Since the oscillation depend on the magnetic field and the coupling strength via the combination $g_{a\gamma}B$, this is equivalent to reducing the coupling. }.
 Therefore, we plot in Fig.~\ref{fig:TS_PKS_B} the histograms of the TS obtained for varying magnetic field strength, $B_\mathrm{rms}=\{5, 1, 0.5\}\unit{nG}$.
 The corresponding detection probabilities are $C_\mathrm{95}=\{0.947, 0.547, 0.521\}$.
 Two effects lead to the quick reduction in $C_\mathrm{95}$ with decreasing magnetic field strength: First, the wiggles are strongest close to the strong mixing regime, and decreasing the magnetic field strength shifts the strong mixing regime to lower energies.
 From the condition in Eq.~\eqref{eq:gB}, it it expected that our choice of default parameters leads to the strongest wiggles.
-This reduction in sensitivity may be partly compensated for by changing the lowest energy considered.
+This reduction in sensitivity may be partly compensated for by changing the lowest energy considered, for example by considering a different detector.
 Second, the mixing strength is proportional to the magnetic field strength, which can only be compensated for by increasing the observation time.
+At lower energies, however, the number of photons is usually significantly higher.